arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 # Problems

-There are massive problems in my code where the memory opmization is not very good, so the cloud app does not work, for the future, i will try to memory optmize it. the code runs localy as myy coumputer has more ram than the free services of steramlt cloud
+There are problems when running the app on steramlit cloud as the code is not optmized, i know that there can be optmizitions.